mazen-elba/CS-Algorithms/Validate Subsequence/README.md

     * *Sequence*: elements in sequence containers are ordered in a strict linear sequence (individual elements are accessed by their position in this sequence)
     * *Contiguous Storage*: elements are stored in contiguous memory locations (allowing constant time random access to elements).
 Pointers to an element can be offset to access other elements
     * *Fixed-Size Aggregate*: container uses implicit constructors and destructors to allocate required space statically (its size is compile-time constant; no memory or time overhead)

 * In C++, arrays are blocks of static memory whose size must be determined at compile time (before program runs)

-* In C++, arrays are blocks of static memory whose size must be determined at compile time (before program runs)